-INTRODUCTION TO FILM - 8th Grade - ½ credit
+INTRODUCTION TO FILMMAKING - 8th Grade - Choice - ½ credit

 The purpose of this course is to enhance the God given artistic talents of our young ladies.
 The students will learn about Joseph Campbell’s "Hero’s Journey Monomyth” and how it applies to story structures in literature, mythology, and movies.
 The students will learn the pre-production, filming, and post production techniques of creating a high quality digital video.
 The students will learn the language and techniques used by professional videographers.
 Through effective cooperative learning practices the students will develop their skills and prepare them for future class assignments during their years at SSA.
 The focus of this class is to prepare students for future ELA classes and video related projects.